 Costs reimbursed to a collaborator for work that it performs are recorded as research and development expenses.
-If a collaboration arrangement requires reimbursement to the collaborator for research and development expenses, work it performs, or achieving a development milestone for which a payment is due, the reimbursements or development milestone achievement are recorded as research and development expense.
+These reimbursements can include research and development expenses, payments for work performed, or a milestone for which a payment is due, the reimbursements or development milestone achievement are recorded as research and development expense.